Silicon

 high efficiencies are expensive and time consuming.
 So, as in the semiconductor industry, more CZ wafers

 than FZ wafers are used for PV modules.
-What
+While less-expensive multicrystalline

-single-crystal material is currently used in PV modules.
-Some of this multicrystalline Si is not in the form of wafers from ingots but, rather, ribbons or sheets of silicon solidified in a planar geometry.
+fraction of Si wafers for PV come not from ingots but, rather, ribbons or sheets of silicon solidified in a planar geometry.

 An